Lesson Overview

 }

-In this rule, all elements with the .notice class have a grey background with a dark grey border that is 2 pixels all the way around and 7 pixels on the bottom.
+In this rule, all elements with the .notice class have a grey background with a dark grey border that is thicker on the bottom.
 The border has rounded corners, and there is some spacing around and within the <aside> element.

 So, by default, all notice aside's are grey.
 When I want to make a "Read!" notice, I add the .read class.
 This class is defined below .notice in my CSS file and is defined as: